 This course operates under a penalty credit policy; while attendance and class participation are not explicitly rewarded, they are expected and will influence your grade.
 Excused absences are considered; one grace absence is allowed per fifteen class meetings.
 Any unexcused absences beyond the grace allowance may lead to a 1% deduction from your final grade for each instance.
 Participation, or lack thereof, will also be considered when determining borderline final grades.
-Failure to complete assignments or projects will result in half a letter grade deduction (-50 points) per missing item.
-You have until the Friday of the last week of the semester (excluding finals week) to submit any outstanding assignments or projects for a grade of zero, which is preferable to the more substantial half-letter grade deduction.
-For material to be looked at, you must submit a regrade request using the form linked to the course website.
+Failure to complete assignments or projects will result in half a letter grade deduction per missing item.
+You have until the Monday of the last week of the semester (excluding finals week) to submit any outstanding assignments or projects for a grade of zero, which is preferable to the more substantial half-letter grade deduction.